openbci-archive/OpenBCI_NodeJS_Ganglion/examples/labstreaminglayer/readme.md

 Note: depending on your computer settings, you may need to run as administrator or with `sudo`.

 ## Writing Lab Streaming Layer Code
-If you would like to use lab streaming layer in a custom OpenBCI NodeJS application, you must include an instance of the OpenBCI NodeJS library and an instance of a Python interface.
+If you would like to use lab streaming layer in a custom OpenBCI NodeJS Ganglion application, you must include an instance of the OpenBCI NodeJS Ganglion library and an instance of a Python interface.
 A basic example is shown below:

 index.js
 ```js